Standing Rules

 - Dew Sweeper Priority.
 A Member first off the tee shall hold bragging rights for the rest of that day.

 - Gallery Rule.
 Any shot witnessed by a Gallery shall be deemed to have improved by one stroke category.
+The improvement applies to bragging rights only and shall never be recorded on the card.

 Course Etiquette